vtnsi/resonaate/docs/source/index.md

 Examples of these include sensor usage metrics, information theoretic metrics, stability metrics, and behavioral metrics.
 The successful measurements from the tasked sensors are combined using an unscented Kalman filter (UKF) to maintain viable orbit estimates for all targets.
 This process is repeated over sequential time steps for the entire simulation length.
+The filter for each target RSO can include maneuver detection techniques for unplanned maneuvers.
+If a maneuver is detected, the simulation has the ability to dynamically switch to an adaptive estimation technique which can include triggering IOD or initializing an MMAE filter until post-maneuver convergence.

 The RESONAATE simulation stores both truth and estimated state information into a SQL database which allows for comparisons of various algorithms across different portions of the RSO tracking problem (e.g. tasking, estimation, or fusion) by directly measuring the global performance.
-It is also easy to perform Monte Carlo studies to determine algorithm sensitivity, or parametric studies to determine trade offs for tunable algorithm parameters.
+It is also easy to perform Monte Carlo studies to determine algorithm sensitivity, or parametric studies to determine trade-offs for tunable algorithm parameters.

 (index-main-fig-pomdp)=